manureichel/manuportfolio/content/blog/nestjs-basics.md

 @Injectable()
 export class TodoService {
   // Creates a Todo array with one Todo private todos: Todo[] = [
     {
       id: 1,
-      title: 'Test todo',
+      title: "Test todo",
-      description: 'This is a demo Todo application',
+      description: "This is a demo Todo application",
       isDone: true,
     },
   ];

   // Creates a new todo (Add todo to array) async addTodo(createTodoDTO: CreateTodoDTO): Promise<Todo> {
     this.todos.push(createTodoDTO);

     // return last added item
     return this.todos.at(-1);
   }

   // Returns a single todo with ID async getTodo(todoID: number): Promise<Todo> {
     const post = this.todos.find((todo) => todo.id === todoID);
     return post;
   }

   // Returns all todos available async getTodos(): Promise<Todo[]> {
     return this.todos;
   }

   // Deletes a todo by ID and add a new one (Update process) async editTodo(postID: number, createTodoDTO: CreateTodoDTO): Promise<Todo> {
     await this.deleteTodo(postID);
     this.todos.push(createTodoDTO);

     // return last added item
     return this.todos.at(-1);
   }

   // Deletes a todo from the array async deleteTodo(todoID: number): Promise<any> {
     const todoIndex = this.todos.findIndex((todo) => todo.id === todoID);
     return this.todos.splice(todoIndex, 1);